dcar2018/LeapTest/README.md

-# LeapTest
+# Test Automation Framework

-LeapTest project is the test automation project developed with c#, Selenium Web Driver and Specflow to test the LeapApp employee salary calculation application.
+This test automation project developed with c#, Selenium Web Driver and Specflow to test the SampleApp employee salary calculation application.

 This consists with 2 featurs and each feature covering 2 tests.